 The Company has entered into finance lease arrangements in respect of the purchase of 2 vehicles.
-Amounts contracted for under the finance lease agreements have been included as liabilities of the Company as at 30 June 2013, see note 12.
+Amounts contracted for under the finance lease agreements have been included as liabilities of the Company as at the end of the financial year, see note 12.